Caixin

 Apple

-The article mentions Apple as a tech giant, alongside Nvidia, Microsoft, Google, Meta, and Amazon, noting its significant presence in the U.S. stock market.
-These companies symbolize the innovative genes embedded in the capital market's DNA.
+The article mentions that U.S. tech giants like Apple, Nvidia, Microsoft, Google, Meta, Amazon, and Tesla are significant players in the U.S. stock market.
+Their innovative genes are deeply embedded in the capital market's DNA, contrasting with China's A-share market, which is still dominated by traditional giants.

 Tesla